 The relative isolation which St. Mary's County enjoys, and which fosters the rural environment so highly valued by its residents, could diminish over the coming decades as commuting patterns change.
 In 1980, 1,230 workers, representing 4.8% of the county labor force, commuted to the District of Columbia.
 By 1990 this number increased to 1,835, but represented only 4.7% of the county's labor force.
 According to one rule of thumb for determining whether the county is within the DC commutershed, at least 5% of its labor force would be found commuting there.
 Strictly speaking, the county is not yet within the D.C. commutershed, but is on its outer edge.
-By comparison, Charles and Calvert Counties lie undeniably within the D.C. commutershed with 18% and 13%, respectively, of their labor force commuting to the center of the metropolitan area by 1990.
-These neighboring counties have high commuting rates overall in comparison to St. Mary's County.
-In 1980 54% and 56% of the labor force of these counties, respectively, worked out-of-county while only 20% of St. Mary's County's did so.
-By 1990, out-bound commuting rates were 58% for Charles County, 57% for Calvert County, and 27% for St. Mary's County.
+By comparison, Charles and Calvert Counties lie undeniably within the D.C. commutershed with 18% and 13%, respectively, of their labor force commuting rates overall in comparison to St. Mary's County.
+In 1999 an estimated 19.7% of St. Mary's County labor force commuting to other states including Washington DC.
+By 2000, out-bound commuting rates were 42% for Charles County, 43% for Calvert County, and only 27% for St. Mary's County.

 Potential construction within the next fifteen to twenty years of an improved US Route 301 through Charles and Prince George's Counties, and the prospect of light rail train service between Washington and La Plata could substantially increase out-bound commuting from St. Mary's County to new or expanding employment centers within the US 301 corridor.
-Since 1980, however, the growth of the county's economy, particularly in relation to the Patuxent River Naval Air Station, has been so strong as to provide substantial additional employment for St. Mary's County residents closer to their own homes.
+But through the 1980s and 1990s and into the new century, the growth of the county's economy, particularly in relation to the Patuxent River Naval Air Station, has been so strong as to provide substantial additional employment for St. Mary's County residents closer to their own homes.